Cross-Tenant Data Leaks in SaaS: Why 200 OK Responses Still Expose Data

 If you are not explicitly testing for these scenarios, your system is not validated.

 Most teams assume the database is the primary risk area.
-In practice leakage more often occurs in higher level components.
+In practice, leakage more often occurs in higher level components and is only discovered after a customer incident.

 Detect cross-tenant leaks before production